-- The positive nitrogen balance inside your body gets secured by a sufficient amount of dietary proteins.
-With this fine nitrogen balance, your system works properly.
+- A sufficient amount of dietary proteins secures the positive nitrogen balance inside your body.
+With this delicate nitrogen balance, your system works properly.

-- According to the research by the American Journal of Clinical Nutrition, dietary proteins tie themselves to bone density.
-They also affect muscle mass and strength irrespective of the source they come from.
+- According to the American Journal of Clinical Nutrition research, dietary proteins tie themselves to bone density.
+They also affect muscle mass and strength, irrespective of their source.

 - Owing to so many dietary protein benefits, bodybuilders are just gulping down protein shakes to ensure muscle gain.

-- Dietary proteins also help in weight loss; therefore, dieters are gobbling down protein bars in hope of a quick weight loss.
+- Dietary proteins also help in weight loss; therefore, dieters are gobbling down protein bars hoping for quick weight loss.

-- Among many other dietary protein benefits, the use of proteins in making hair, nails, skin, and blood is great.
+- Among many other dietary protein benefits, using proteins in making hair, nails, skin, and blood is great.
 Besides, proteins also play a vital role in making enzymes, co-enzymes, cartilage, hormones, and other chemical substances.

 Some Additional Tips

-- Your body does not store proteins; hence, these do not make you bulky like fats and carbohydrates.
+- Your body does not store proteins; hence, fats and carbohydrates do not make you bulky.
 These two always get stored in your body and are used whenever needed.
 On the contrary, proteins always need to be supplied afresh whenever required, as your body has no reserves to draw on whenever it needs them.

-- It infers that you should keep eating proteins the day long, but this is not the actual case.
-To tell you the truth, you need less total protein than you might think.
-But better food sources should always be there to make you avail more and more dietary protein benefits.
+- It infers that you should keep eating proteins all day, but this is not the case.
+You need less total protein than you might think.
+But better food sources should always be there to give you more dietary protein benefits.

-- According to the U.S Department of Health and Human Services, extra proteins never add extra strength to your body muscles.
-Taking proper exercises regularly is best to build the size and the shape of muscles and maintain them long afterward.
-Proteins only assist this whole process and you need only their humble amount to make your body function normally.
+- According to the U.S. Department of Health and Human Services, extra proteins never add extra strength to your body muscles.
+Taking proper exercises regularly is best to build the size and shape of muscles and maintain them long afterwards.
+Proteins only assist this whole process; you need their humble amount to make your body function normally.

-- In terms of regular meals, three daily servings provide seven ounces of proteins.
+- In terms of regular meals, three daily servings provide seven ounces of protein.
 These are sufficient to satisfy the needs of teenage boys and active adult males.

 - Five ounces of proteins are enough for children under the age of six, most women and some older people.
 Two daily servings are enough for a total of five ounces of dietary proteins.

-- Two daily servings for a total of six ounces are sufficient for the needs of teen girls, active women, and older people.
+- Two daily servings for six ounces are sufficient for the needs of teen girls, active women, and older people.

 - Proteins are also the guards of your body.
-The antibodies formed against the attacking germs’ proteins are also protein in nature.
+The antibodies formed against the attacking germs’ proteins are also proteins.
 These antibodies (proteins) attack these bacteria and kill them to rid the patient of the infection.